-The Learning Opportunities Center
+The Tomnitz Family Learning Opportunities Center

-The Learning Opportunities Center offers academic support to students through a variety of programs.
-The staff of the center offers assistance through special courses such as Supplemental Statistics and Science Strategies.
-In addition to these courses, the staff coordinates the Learning Disabilities Program, the Reading and Study Skills Program, and the Peer Tutoring Program.
+The Tomnitz Family Learning Opportunities Center (LOC) offers academic support to students through a variety of programs.
+The staff of the center offers assistance through Supplemental Studies courses, the Learning Disabilities Program, the Academic Enrichment Program, the Peer Tutoring Program and an Online Academic Resource Center.
+In addition to these programs, the Director of the LOC serves as the academic ADA coordinator for those students who need to seek reasonable academic accommodations.